-Examples of Social Project Categories in the ICMA Social Bond Principles Examples of Details of Categories (Sub-Categories) (Examples of Social Issues under the SDGs Action Plan, etc. Examples of Target Populations (2) (• Examples in the ICMA Social Bond Principles O Additional Examples Listed in the Guidelines) Examples of Social Projects (Use of Proceeds) access and universal design Preventive care including as a result of natural disasters Foreigners in Japan (especially foreign workers in socioeconomically vulnerable positions, etc.) companies with credentials, etc. in empowering women and promoting gender equality (repost) O Providing support services/facilities for childcare and parenting (repost) O Providing support services/facilities for long-term caregiving (repost) Undertaking working-style reform and achieving decent work ● People with disabilities (○ People who require flexible work styles due to disabilities, etc.) ○ People who balance work and child-rearing/long-term caregiving Establishing a more decent work environment Introducing of ICT tools for remote working (web conference tools, etc.) Developing satellite and shared offices Providing support services/facilities for childcare and parenting (repost) Providing support services/facilities for long-term caregiving (repost) Promoting barrier- free access People with disabilities Women (Especially pregnant women, women with infants, etc.) Sexual and gender minorities Aging populations Eliminating the digital divide, etc. (improvement of web accessibility, etc.) (repost) Developing barrier-free and/or gender-free facilities/equipment Promoting universal support Providing sports and leisure opportunities for people with disabilities
+Examples of Social Project Categories in the ICMA Social Bond Principles Examples of Details of Categories (Sub-Categories) (Examples of Social Issues under the SDGs Action Plan, etc. Examples of Target Populations (2) (• Examples in the ICMA Social Bond Principles • Additional Examples Listed in the Guidelines) Examples of Social Projects (Use of Proceeds) Equitable participation and integration into the market and society, including reduction of income inequality Promotion of diversity Empowerment of women Work-style reform Promotion of barrier-free access and universal design Preventive care women, female entrepreneurs, women who run SMEs, women who balance work and child- rearing/long-term caregiving, etc.) Sexual and gender minorities (OPeople who are LGBT, etc.) Aging populations and vulnerable youth Other vulnerable groups, including as a result of natural disasters Foreigners in Japan (especially foreign workers in socio-economically vulnerable positions, etc.) as well as business support for those in socio-economically vulnerable positions Providing investments and loans to and support for start-ups and entrepreneurs (whose managers are in a socio-economically vulnerable position) (repost) Providing investments and loans to companies with credentials, etc. in empowering women and promoting gender equality (repost) Providing support services/facilities for childcare and parenting (repost) Providing support services/facilities for long-term caregiving (repost) Undertaking working-style reform and achieving decent work People with disabilities (OPeople who require flexible work styles due to disabilities, etc.) People who balance work and child-rearing/long-term caregiving Establishing a more decent work environment Introducing of ICT tools for remote working (web conference tools, etc.) Developing satellite and shared offices Providing support services/facilities for childcare and parenting (repost) Providing support services/facilities for long-term caregiving (repost)